Finding your superpowers through eating habits.

 A lot of people have been talking about superheroes recently, something to do with a huge movie that just came out.
-We promise we’re not going to give you any spoilers here – we’re just going to give you some tips on how to spoil yourself.
+We promise we’re not going to give you any spoilers here – we’re just going to give you some tips on how to improve your eating habits and spoil yourself.

 Discovering kryptonite can be a good thing